Directors Conduct Reporting - a one-day course

 Non-member price: £170 + VAT

 Please note, ICAS member discount will be applied after checkout.

-This course is intended for insolvency practitioners and their staff looking for a comprehensive CPD refresher on directors' personal liability and the risks to directors on insolvency, together with an update on the key provisions of the legislation and case law.
+This course is intended for insolvency practitioners and their staff looking for a comprehensive CPD refresher on directors' duties, personal liability and the risks to directors on insolvency, together with an update on the key provisions of the legislation and case law and a practical understanding of the Director Conduct Reporting process.

 Full speaker list